dtekcth/data101/src/beginner/editor/basics.md

 To create a file we can click on the `New File...` button in the middle of the screen.
 You'll notice your "search bar" gets a little dropdown menu (this is called the command palette and we will return to it in a minute).
 As it says you can now write in a file name, as an example write in "testing.txt" and press enter!
 You will get a little pop up from your operating system asking if you want to create a file in this directory.
 Press `Create File`.
 Alternatively you can press !kbd[!ctrl+N] which immediately creates an untitled text file.

+> Left of the `Explorer` you can see the so called `Activity Bar`, by right
+> clicking this you can change its contents or position on the screen.

 ## The menu bar
 The problem you may have noticed is that now the Welcome page is gone.
 To do something like open a folder, create a file or to save now we have to instead